usplos/YawMMF/README.md

 `CorrPlot()` : to draw correlation-matrix plot for multiple correlations

 `contr.simple()` : to set the contrast matrix of factor variables as simple contrast.

+## Functions that have not been created

+...